 So, why isn’t the Bible read or studied more?
-There is any number of reasons, I’m sure, but today I want to give to you what I believe are the benefits of studying the world’s best selling book.
+There is a number of reasons, I’m sure, but today I want to give you what I believe are the benefits of studying the world’s best selling book.

 5 Reasons to Study the Bible

 We all have different reasons to study.
 I know why I study my Bible and I’d like to share those reasons with you.

 First of all, Paul, in his letter to Timothy (2 Timothy 3:16) tells us that all Scripture is given by God and that it is beneficial for teaching, reproof, correction, and training in righteousness.
 This verse could be a good topic for a Bible study or sermon!

 Not only is Scripture given by God but it is also complete and full.
 It doesn’t need anything added to it nor taken away from it.
 Revelation 22:18-19 reminds us of what will happen if the Bible is tampered with.